 As part of the Community Engaged Scholarship Institute, the Research Shop receives core funding from the University of Guelph.
-It is well resourced, employing one full-time staff member and an average of 14 student interns and four student project managers per year.
+It is well resourced, employing one full-time staff member and an average of 14 student research assistants and four student project managers per year.
 CESI has an additional three permanent members of staff, three full-time members of staff on limited contracts and a further three part-time staff.

 The Research Shop does not charge any fees, however, occasionally if a community partner has received a project grant, it may contribute a nominal amount to cover some of the research costs.

 The Community Engaged Scholarship Institute has recently rejuvenated a Community Advisory Board, which consists of senior representatives of NGOs, community groups, and other community stakeholders, in order to provide strategic guidance and mentorship as well as a level of accountability across CESI’s programmes.

 The research process and relationship with stakeholders

 The Research Shop does not need to advertise but receives research requests directly from community organisations, including NGOs and social service providers as well as other grassroots organisations.
 In some cases, this involves a group of community organisations coming together with a shared identified need.
 Relationships with community organisations are often developed via personal contacts.
 For example, many of the students and CESI staff members sit on the boards of various community initiatives, task forces and community health centres, giving them in depth insights into community needs.